ronsims2/trusty/README.md

 You can create an encrypted note by adding the protected flag to any note creation command.

-`crusty -o -p`
+`crusty -o -E`

-`crusty -t 'A new note' -n 'Some text for a note here.' -p`
+`crusty -t 'A new note' -n 'Some text for a note here.' -E`

+Encrypt an existing note.

+`crusty -p 2`

 ### Decrypt Notes